-CBSE 12th 2026 English Answer Key: The Central Board of Secondary Education (CBSE) is set to conduct the Class 12th English Exam 2026 today, March 12, 2026, across various centres.
-As scheduled, the exam will be conducted from 10:30 AM to 1:30 PM.
-Students are required to report to their respective examination centers by 9:00 AM, as the entry gates will officially close at 10:00 AM.
+CBSE 12th 2026 English Answer Key: The Central Board of Secondary Education (CBSE) conducted the Class 12th English Exam 2026 today, March 12, 2026, across various centres.
+As scheduled, the exam was conducted for three hours from 10:30 AM to 1:30 PM.
+Initial reactions of students suggest that the english paper was overal easy to moderate; however, the paper was lngthy accrding to maximum students.
+Those with better writing speedwere able to complete the paper on time.

 This year's pattern continues to emphasize competency-based questions, making up approximately 50% of the paper, including case-based factual passages and analytical literature extracts.
 Students will be provided with the CBSE Class 12th English Unofficial Answer Key 2026 after the conclusion of the exam.